20 of the Best Winter Wedding Bouquets

 8. Hot Pink and White Winter Wedding Colors

 Not sold on red?
 Go for a brighter tone, such as hot pink.
-Pairing pops of bright blooms with stark white and lush green hues is so stunning.
+Pairing pops of colorful blooms with stark white and lush green hues is so stunning.
 The addition of a green velvet ribbon makes the winter wedding bouquet so perfect.

 Christmas Wedding Bridal Bouquet Pink Green White